ecmpfrr/resisting-bmv2/README.md

 ### Quick Start:
 * Compile the P4 RESISITING for bmv2 using the `p4c` compiler
 * Execute the RESISTING program using the mininet with simple_switch software switch
-* Add table and register entries to the running the RESISTING program
+* Add entry rules to tables and registers to control communication into the switches
-* Send packets to the running RESISTING using mininet and testing the FRR ECMP mechanism running link failures
+* For test the fast reroute mechanism from links, send traffic and apply link failures in the environment

 ### Network Topology
 <img src="top-spine-leaf.jpg" alt="Topologia Spine-Leaf"  width="550" height="400"/>